James Comer: Tenure

 After the 2022 United States House of Representatives election resulted in a House Republican majority, Comer said that the House Oversight Committee's "focus in this next Congress" would be to investigate President Joe Biden, particularly his "relationship with his family's foreign partners and whether he is a president who is compromised or swayed by foreign dollars and influence".

 After Comer became chair of the Oversight Committee, he responded in January 2023 to the Joe Biden classified documents incident by calling for visitor logs for Biden's residence, where Biden's lawyers found some classified documents from his vice presidency; the same day, Comer said that he would not call for visitor logs for Trump's residence Mar-a-Lago, where an FBI search found classified documents from Trump's presidency despite Trump's lawyers' claim that no such documents were there.
-Comer declared he would investigate Biden because Biden "hasn’t been investigated", adding: "there have been so many investigations of President Trump.
-I don’t feel like we need to spend a whole lot of time investigating President Trump".
+Comer declared he would investigate Biden because Biden "hasn't been investigated", adding: "there have been so many investigations of President Trump.
+I don't feel like we need to spend a whole lot of time investigating President Trump".

+When Comer told Fox TV's Sean Hannity, "You look at how Donald Trump is treated.
+He had documents in one location behind a locked door," Florida Democratic congressman Jared Moskowitz aired previously publicly widely distributed footage of large quantities boxes of classified and confidential documents in Mar-a-Lago were haphazardly stored in various places including an unlocked bathroom and on a theater stage.
 In March 2023, Comer confirmed that he had ended a House investigation into Trump's financial dealings, in which Trump's former accounting company, Mazars USA, had been turning over documents as part of a court-supervised settlement; the documents provided information on how foreign governments patronized the Trump International Hotel.
-Comer said he "didn’t even know who or what Mazars was" and that he was instead investigating "money the Bidens received from China."
+Comer said he "didn’t even know who or what Mazars was" and that he was instead investigating "money the Bidens received from China".